IepIweidieng/TJAPlayer3/tja.md

     * TJAPlayer3-Develop & TJAPlayer3-Develop-ReWrite: In non-branched sections after `#BRANCHEND`, 3 values are iterated, where each is iterated from respectively the `BALLOONNOR:`, `BALLOONEXP:`, & `BALLOONMAS:` headers.
 For score calculation, all 3 iterated values are considered for the corresponding branch.
 However, in gameplay, only the value iterated from `BALLOONNOR:` is used.
       * OpenTaiko (0auBSQ) v0.6.0: Same as above in also the non-branched section before the first `#BRANCHEND`.

-For each element of `<comma-separated-list-non-negative-int-amount-of-hits>`, if the amount of hits is `0`, the per-note behavior is *unspecified*.
+For each element of `<comma-separated-list-positive-or-zero-int-amount-of-hits>`, if the amount of hits is `0`, the per-note behavior is *unspecified*.

 #### Compatibility Issues